 In his first year of competition, Camden came away with the coveted 2014 Pathfinder Bank SBS Rookie of the Year award after nabbing a podium finish in his fourth career Oswego event, winning two heat races, and finishing in the top ten on eight occasions with his family-owned racer sponsored by Step One Creative.
 Proud still holds the record as youngest Rookie of the Year, heat race winner, and podium finisher in the track's 69 year-history.

 Putting together dozens more top fives and tens in 2015 and 2016, Camden's best year yet was 2017, finishing the season 'on the podium' with a third place effort in the championship standings while driving to six top five efforts including three second place finishes as part of the track's 'Road to the Championship.'
-In 64 career starts, Camden has finished in the top ten for 46 of them, bringing home an impressive total of eight career podium finishes which have included five second place efforts.
+In 64 career starts, Camden has finished in the top ten for 46 of them, bringing home an impressive total of seven career podium finishes which have included five second place efforts.

 Tim has also returned to the driver's seat in recent years, winning a September 2016 Race of Champions Weekend heat race while also joining the Lighthouse Lanes SBS Series Tour for the past two seasons in events at the Evans Mills Speedway.
 The now 48 year-old hopped back behind the wheel for the first time in more than a decade to flawlessly battle for the win in the 50-lap 'Fall Brawl' back in September 2017 before being spun out midway through the race.
 He returned to the event a year later, winning another qualifying heat and finishing fourth in the main event.